Puayny/genetic-algorithm-optimize-weights/README.md

 In this project, I use a genetic algorithm to evolve a tic-tac-toe playing neural network.

-The network size is fixed.
+The network size is fixed.<br>
-Input layer 18 units: 2 units to represent each game cell, as each game cell has 3 possible states - blank, player occupied, opponent occupied.
+Input layer 18 units: 2 units to represent each game cell, as each game cell has 3 possible states - blank, player occupied, opponent occupied.<br>
-Hidden layer 128 units with relu activation: Should be enough to play a perfect tic-tac-toe.
+Hidden layer 128 units with relu activation: Should be enough to play a perfect tic-tac-toe.<br>
-Output layer 9 units: 1 unit for each game cell.
+Output layer 9 units: 1 unit for each game cell.<br>

 The weights and bias units are updated through a genetic algorithm.
 Each round of evolution pits 40 neural networks against each other in a round-robin format to determine fitness, where a loss is +1 fitness, a draw is 0, and a loss is -1.